-Of the examples above, the first and fourth ones have copy members contained on the same UFD as the source program.
-The rest of them have copy members not contained in the source program UFD; these have copy members contained in a UFD named SUB.

-3. The data preceding the COPY statement must not be contained within the copy member.
+- Of the examples above, the first and fourth ones have copy members contained on the same UFD as the source program.
+The rest of them have copy members contained in a UFD named SUB. - 3.
+The data preceding the COPY statement must not be contained within the copy member. - 4.
+The library-name may not be a sub-UFD.